tomholford/git-mcp-go/README.md

 Usage of git-mcp-go:
   -r string
         Git repository path (shorthand)
-  -repository string
+  --repository string
         Git repository path
-  -mode string
+  --mode string
         Git operation mode: 'shell' or 'go-git' (default "shell") -v    Enable verbose logging
+  --write-access
+        Enable write access for remote operations (push) (default false)
 ```

+Note: All non-shorthand flags require a leading double dash (--).

-The `-mode` flag allows you to choose between two different implementations:
+The `--mode` flag allows you to choose between two different implementations:

 - **shell**: Uses the Git CLI commands via shell execution (default)
 - **go-git**: Uses the go-git library for Git operations where possible

+The `--write-access` flag enables operations that modify remote state (currently only the push operation).
+By default, this is disabled for safety.

 ### Running the Server